 6 min|Dr. Taylor Green

-Why Is Alzheimer’s More Common in Women & Hits Harder?Wellness, Mind Health, Cognitive Health
+Understanding Why Alzheimer's Affects Women More and Its ImpactWellness, Mind Health, Cognitive Health

 What’s further problematic is that women’s symptoms are more likely to be dismissed.
 Early warning signs of AD are often mistaken for depression or other physical or psychological health conditions such as depression.
 Furthermore, women have stronger verbal memory at baseline than men so they perform better on early cognitive screening tests even if they have some degree of cognitive impairment.
 Current screening tests may not be sensitive enough for women and do not account for gender differences in memory.
 Unfortunately, both issues delay early diagnosis and subsequent treatment of AD in women.